 We are now ready to discuss the implementation.
 As mentioned earlier, we use a single, configurable device on each link to implement the protocol.
-Based on the labeling of the associated link and on the current status of the network, the device determines whether or not the link is spliced into the collection route and generates necessary signals.
+Based on the labeling of the associated link and on the current status of the network, the device determines whether or not the link is spliced into the collection route and generates necessary markers.
+A block diagram of the device appears in Figure 10.
+At this level, the device consists of a loopback and multiplexing unit and an access protocol unit.
+The access protocol unit consists of four components that implement aspects of protocol behavior.

-The collection route is formed by using the switch fabric to loop a fiber through all link devices in a node.
-Figure 11 shows an example based on the DFS labeling of the NJ LATA network from Figure 10.
-The internal loop connects the access wavelength in a single cycle beginning with the tree ancestor, passing through all other ancestor links, then through non-tree descendant links, and finally looping through links to descendants in the collection tree before returning to the tree ancestor link.
-For node 7 in the NJ LATA network, the tree ancestor is node 4, non-tree ancestor is node 1 (the links to nodes 2 and 3 are not necessary for recovery, as mentioned in Figure 10, non-tree descendants is node 9, and tree descendants are node 8 and 11.
-The ordering supports the operation of the protocol: failures detected upstream or immediately above the node are detected at the device attached to the tree ancestor link.
-After a delay to ensure the arrival of suppression signals, failure signals pass to each non-tree ancestor link and propagate only if the link has been suppressed.
-If no ancestor link is available, the failure marker passes through the non-tree descendants in the tree.
+The collection route is formed by using the switching fabric to loop a fiber through all devices in the switch.
+Figure 11 shows an example based on the DFS labeling of the NJ LATA network from Figure 9.
+The internal loop connects access wavelengths in a single cycle beginning with the tree ancestor, passing through all other ancestor links, then through non-tree descendant links, and finally looping through links to descendants in the collection tree before returning to the tree ancestor link.
+The ordering supports the operation of the protocol: failures detected upstream or immediately above the switch are detected at the device attached to the tree ancestor link.
+After a delay to ensure the arrival of supression markers, failures are then passed through each non-tree ancestor link and propagated only if a link has been suppressed.
+If no ancestor link is available, the failure marker passes through the non-tree descendant links to initiate suppression of descendants.
+Finally, the failure is passed to the descendants in the tree.